 Causes of infertility in women:

-There are various reason why women are infertile.
+There are various reasons why women are infertile.
 Some of these are:

 - Ovulation issues: A woman ovulating regularly is considered fertile.
 There are cases when some women do not ovulate regularly or sometimes do not ovulate at all.
 There could be an issue with the ovary.
 Sometimes, the quality of the egg that is produced is not good and so not conducive for fertilization.
 A thyroid problem also affects ovulation and in turn fertility.